-Figure 4.14 ► Global energy investment and spending on fuels in the STEPS and the NZE Scenario.
-2018-2050

-Higher capital investment in clean energy in the NZE Scenario more than pays off in reduced fuel spending with net undiscounted savings equalling USD 12 trillion
+Figure 4.14 Global energy investment and spending on fuels in the STEPS and the NZE Scenario, 2018-2050 reduced fuel spending with net undiscounted savings equalling USD 12 trillion

 International co-operation to scale finance for clean energy

 Many emerging market and developing economies struggle to finance new projects due to rising debt levels and tightening fiscal conditions.
 Some have seen access to external financing closed off.
 Large emerging economies such as Brazil, India, Indonesia, Mexico and South Africa can raise capital, but it costs two- to three-times more than in advanced economies (Figure 4.15).